Okay, gals, we need to talk about getting the right breast pump.

 Honestly, after four years of pumping, I will tell you that you can indeed get a very strong suction from a handpump, and a nice long pull.

-I prefer the Lansinoh Manual Pump because the shields are very comfortable, but any of them will do.
+Personally, I think the Lansinoh Manual Pump is the best manual breast pump (because the shields are very comfortable), but really, any of them will do.

 Pump Parts & Pieces

 Admittedly, there are a lot of bits and pieces that go along with a pump.
 If you’re buying a new pump, all the accoutrements should come with it.

 *Note: If you have one of the new-age wireless pumps, you’ll need to consult the brand for help with parts — this is more of a general overview and only applies to the more traditional (cough — older) pumps.

 You may need to spend money on more shields (see below) to get you through the day, especially if you are Pumping At Work.
 If you’re borrowing or inheriting a second-hand pump, you may want to buy new tubing and breast shields, or just sterilize the ones you inherited.
 It’s fine.
 Really.